 What it was: A project by the French national space agency CNES (Centre national d’études spatiales) beginning as early as 1975—eventually expanding to an ESA-wide effort in November 1987—to produce a small spaceplane.
-Launched on the yet-to-be-developed Ariane 5, it would have given Europe an independent manned space capability sometime around the turn of the 21st century.
+Launched on the then-yet-to-be-developed Ariane 5, it would have given Europe an independent manned space capability sometime around the turn of the 21st century.

 Details: The Ariane 5 has been the ESA’s workhorse launcher since 2003, and has been that space agency’s heaviest launcher since 1998, yet it will never fulfill what was its original mission: to be a part of Europe’s manned space program.
 Hermes began as internal discussions at the CNES in 1975 for a winged re-entry vehicle to be launched on the Ariane 4, but by 1978 it was decided to upgrade the capabilities of the mooted craft.
-This would push its mass above anything the Ariane 4 could life, so a brand-new, more powerful rocket was assumed.
+This would push its mass above anything the Ariane 4 could lift, so a brand-new, more powerful rocket was assumed.
 The French began their work on the Ariane 5 specifically because of the spaceplane they wanted to build.

 The craft they wanted to design in 1978 was given a few basic specifications.
 It would weigh approximately 10 tonnes and be less than 12 meters long.
 It would carry five astronauts, two of them pilots, or with just the two pilots have a cargo capacity of 1500 kilograms to low Earth orbit with maximum mission duration of two weeks.
 Launched vertically, it would land horizontally on a runway.